ash-project/ash/README.md

 Framework

-- Framework internals need to stop using `api.foo`, because the code interface is supposed to be optional
 - support accepting a _resource and a filter_ in `api.update` and `api.destroy`, and doing those as bulk actions
 - support something similar to the older interface we had with ash, like `Api.read(resource, filter: [...], sort: [...])`, as the `Ash.Query` method is a bit long form in some cases
 - Add a mixin compatibility checker framework, to allow for extensions to declare what features they do/don't support.